luigi-sw/LCSoft.Pyxenv/docs/source/index.rst

-.. pypx documentation master file, created by sphinx-quickstart on Sun Oct 26 13:25:55 2025.
+.. pyxenv documentation master file, created by sphinx-quickstart on Sun Oct 26 13:25:55 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pypx
+Welcome to pyxenv
 ===============

-``pypx`` is a lightweight cross-platform helper to manage Python installations and virtual environments.
+``pyxenv`` is a lightweight cross-platform helper to manage Python installations and virtual environments.

 .. code-block:: bash

-   pip install pypx
+   pip install pyxenv
-   pypx --help
+   pyxenv --help

 .. include:: contents.rst